opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/model/plan/pagecursor/readme.md

     `ItineraryFilterChain` will follow the same logic that the `Original Search`.
 Note! the `latest-arrival-time` is kept the same as in the `Original Search`.
   - The `Next page >>` is a bit problematic, but a rare use-case.
-    - Itineraries witch start in the original search-window, but arrive AFTER the `latest-arrival-time` are not be found.
+    - Itineraries which start in the original search-window, but arrive AFTER the `latest-arrival-time` are not be found.
 Hopefully these cases are rare.
     - The sort order and filtering is reversed in the `ItineraryFilterChain` (`crop itineraries at START of list`).